microsoft/microsoft-ui-xaml/CONTRIBUTING_feedback_and_requests.md

 We strive to be respectful & empathetic toward each other, and we extend this to our fantastic community as well.

-Our conduct guidelines help to ensure that discourse and feedback follows this same pattern of respect & empathy, and they also make it clear that non-construcive or hostile feedback is unacceptable.
+Our conduct guidelines help to ensure that discourse and feedback follows this same pattern of respect & empathy, and they also make it clear that non-constructive or hostile feedback is unacceptable.
 By following these guidelines, we can all enjoy the mutual respect that each WinUI team member, and each community member, deserve.

 Refer to our [conduct guidelines](https://github.com/microsoft/microsoft-ui-xaml/blob/master/CODE_OF_CONDUCT.md) for more guidance here.